-&lt;sup>5 Stone D, Holland K, Bartholow B, Crosby A, Davis S, Wilkins N. Preventing Suicide: A Technical Package of Policy, Programs, and Practices.
+&lt;sup>6 Stone D, Holland K, Bartholow B, Crosby A, Davis S, Wilkins N. Preventing Suicide: A Technical Package of Policy, Programs, and Practices.
 2017.
 Atlanta, GA: National Center for Injury Prevention and Control, Centers for Disease Control and Prevention.
 Available: www.cdc.gov/violenceprevention/pdf/suicidetechnicalpackage.pdf.

-- Post draft report(s) on the Bree Collaborative website for public comment prior to sending report to the Bree Collaborative for approval and adoption. - Present findings and recommendations in a report. - Recommend data-driven and practical implementation strategies. - Create and oversee subsequent subgroups to help carry out the work, as needed. - Revise this charter as necessary based on scope of work.
+- Present findings and recommendations in a report. - Recommend data-driven and practical implementation strategies. - Create and oversee subsequent subgroups to help carry out the work, as needed. - Revise this charter as necessary based on scope of work.